-When it comes to building a soccer program into a national power, head coach Ken Lolla has the midas touch, making him the perfect fit when the University of Louisville needed to find a coach that could take a program with no winning tradition and make it into a national contender.
+When it comes to building a soccer program into a national power, head coach Ken Lolla has the Midas touch, making him the perfect fit when the University of Louisville needed to find a coach that could take a program with no winning tradition and make it into a national contender.

 While the season had ended, many honors poured in for the Cardinal senior class.
 Austin Berry was named an All-American for the second straight year.
 Seniors Berry, Colin Rolfe, Nick DeLeon, Kenney Walker and Andre Boudreaux all earned All-BIG EAST honors.
-Rolfe became the finalist for the Lowe's Senior Class Award in school history.
+Rolfe became the first finalist for the Lowe's Senior Class Award in school history.
 Berry, DeLeon and Rolfe all earned NSCAA Great Lakes Region honors as well.

-For the second straight season the Cardinals had two players earn All-American honors.
+For the second straight season, the Cardinals had two players earn All-American honors.
 Rolfe was named a consensus first team All-American while Berry earned second team honors.
 Freshman Dylan Mares was also named a Freshman All-American.
 Rolfe became the first player in school history to be named a Hermann Trophy Finalist, the most prestigious award in collegiate soccer.
 Lolla earned numerous honors as well, he was named the 2010 NSCAA/Mondo Coach of the Year, Soccer America Coach of the Year and NSCAA Great Lakes Coach of the Year.

-Louisville won their second straight BIG EAST Red Division title and captured their first BIG EAST Tournament title.
+Louisville won its second straight BIG EAST Red Division title and captured its first BIG EAST Tournament title in 2010.
 The Cardinals earned three major BIG EAST awards in the regular season - Berry was named Defender of the Year, Mares was named BIG EAST Rookie of the Year and Lolla and his staff earned Co-BIG EAST Coaching Staff of the Year honors.
 Three Cardinals earned first team All-BIG EAST honors, Rolfe, Berry and DeLeon.
 Mares earned second team and all-rookie team honors.
 Walker and Paolo DelPiccolo earned third team honors, making the 2010 squad the most decorated in school history.
 After winning the BIG EAST Tournament Rolfe was named the Offensive Most Valuable Player and Andre Boudreaux was named the Defensive Most Valuable Player.
 Berry and JT Murray were named to the BIG EAST All-Tournament team.

 Capping off a record setting season, seniors Murray and Charlie Campbell were drafted in the second round of the MLS SuperDraft.
 It was the first time in school history that two players were taken in the MLS Draft.